Refer to the Publication Manual of the APA for detailed information on how to cite your sources.

 - Use the publication date limiter to find current articles (past 7 years)

-- If you find a recent Review article, you can check its references list for current Research articles.
+-If no Research articles are available, you might find a recent Review article and check its references list for current Research articles.

 Look for these elements in the article: